4paradigm/OpenMLDB/docs/en/tutorial/standalone_use.md

 SELECT c1, c2, sum(c3) OVER w1 AS w1_c3_sum FROM demo_table1 WINDOW w1 AS (PARTITION BY demo_table1.c1 ORDER BY demo_table1.c6 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW) INTO OUTFILE '/tmp/feature.csv';
 ```

-### 4. The Launch of SQL Solution
+### Step 4: SQL Deployment

-Deploy the SQL solution developed for offline feature computation online.
-It's crucial to ensure that the deployed SQL solution aligns with the corresponding offline feature computation SQL solution.
+Deploy the SQL script developed offline for online feature computation.
+It's crucial to ensure that the deployed SQL is the same as the corresponding offline SQL.

 ```sql
 DEPLOY demo_data_service SELECT c1, c2, sum(c3) OVER w1 AS w1_c3_sum FROM demo_table1 WINDOW w1 AS (PARTITION BY demo_table1.c1 ORDER BY demo_table1.c6 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW);
 ```

-Once the deployment is complete, you can access the deployed SQL solutions using the `SHOW DEPLOYMENTS` command.
+Once the deployment is complete, you can access the deployed SQL using the `SHOW DEPLOYMENTS` command.

 ```sql
 SHOW DEPLOYMENTS;